PradeeshKumarR/MemoryGame/README.md

 # Memory Game

-This is a simple Memory Game built with HTML, CSS, and JavaScript.
-The goal is to match pairs of cards by flipping them over.
+A simple memory card game where players need to match pairs of cards by flipping them over.

 ## How to Play

-1. Click on two cards to flip them over.
+1. Click on two cards to flip them.
-2. If the two cards match, they will remain face-up.
+2. If the two cards match, they will remain flipped.
 3. If the cards don't match, they will flip back after a short delay.
 4. The game ends when all pairs are matched.

 ## Features

 - Shuffle the cards before starting the game.
 - Track and display matched pairs.
 - Option to restart the game.

 ## Demo

-- Check out the live demo of the memory game https://memorygamepradeeshkumarr.netlify.app/
+- Check out the live demo of the memory game

 ## Setting up the Project